norchain/NEOCarryBattle/README.md

 Carrhae Battle is a blockchain card game to simulate the famous trust dilemma Byzantine General Problem.
 The players act the generals in the ancient Eurasia, deploy the cards to the trigger or participate in the sieges for the trophies.

 The story behind Byzantine General Problem is: Several allied generals could win the siege only if enough forces eventually joined.
-But since the communication was not reliable, each one of them had to think of the authenticity and the latency of the messages they received. *Carrhae Battle* uses Asymmentropy to temporary "cloak" the users' real actions on blockchain to simulate this process, so people could only analyse the coming force is on which side or just a smokescreen when it's matching.
+But due to the unreliable communication, each one of them had to think of the authenticity and the latency of the messages they received before issuing an order. *Carrhae Battle* uses Asymmentropy to temporary "cloak" the players' real actions on blockchain to simulate this process, so players could only know the coming army's real stand (or just a smokescreen) before the siege start.
 (Note: simulating BGP is optional when players create a new server.
-It will come to be conventional card siege game if this option is off.
+It will downgrade to  conventional card siege game if this option is off.
 More details please see [Soft Server](https://github.com/norchain/NEOCarryBattle/blob/master/%E5%8D%A1%E8%8E%B1%E6%88%98%E7%BA%AA-%E5%88%86%E6%9C%8D.md)).

-Carrhae Battle is also the first blockchain game **to use decentralized voted epos to impact the game world**.
+Carrhae Battle is also the first blockchain game **to empower the decentralized voted epos to impact the game world**.
 In every chapter's cycle, the players in each server vote the best next chapter.
 The hash result of the chapter decides the positive or negative impacts on the cities and players respectively.
-The bard as the author of the voted chapter would be awarded by the voting tokens and be granted some superpower during this cycle as well.
-By reading the epos, we'll know the majority players of such server are art sponsors, the self-sacrificers, or the power chasers.
+The bard as the author of the voted chapter would be awarded with the voting tokens and be granted some superpower during this cycle as well.
+By reading the epos, we'll know which servers have the majority of the art sponsors, the self-sacrificers, or the power chasers.
 (Note: No topic restriction for the "epos")